Jefferson-Bantawig/RetroRides-Car-Rental/README.md

   - Users are given the option to download app in order to use the website more conveniently.

 ### Featured Cars
-  - This section provides the user with 4 of the most popular cars rented by customers.
+  - This section provides the user with 4 of the most popular cars rented by previous customers.
   - Hovering over the featured cars will reveal an overlay that pops up and gives a small feature of the car.
   - The overlay color contrast makes it easy to read the text written on it.

-### Search Bar
+  - This is deactivated on tablets and phone screens as this is intented for use with a mouse cursor.

+### Car Fill up box
-  - The search bar provides 3 inputs that the users are required to fill.
+  - The fill up box provides 3 inputs that the users are required to fill.
   - These inputs will aid the users to quickly find the car that they have in mind, if it is available.
   - This will help users to manage booking as they can provide information on when to pick up and return the car of their choice.